HaggardFelicia/Wk1_NodeJs_Coding_Assignment/README.md

-# 1.4 Notes
+# 1.5 Coding Assignment

-## Let's Code NodeJS Notes
+## Finish project

-1. Installing and Using Express
+1. Add POST, GET by ID, PUT By Id, DELETE By ID functionality.
-2. Install Dotenv
+2. ***DON'T FORGET TO STORE - Implement in-memory data storage define an array or other data type.***